"Yes, My LoRD." Guiding Language Model Extraction with Locality Reinforced Distillation: Theoretical Analysis

-Theorem \ref{th:eqc} ensures that the local model will converge to the victim model \textbf{regardless} of the choice of MEA methods.
-Nonetheless, by Proposition \ref{th:con}, LoRD still has two benefits: query time reduction (i.e., size of the query set $\mathcal{D}_{q}$), and the watermark resistance of the learned local model.
-We will elaborate on them in Section \ref{sec:q-eff}.
+Proposition \ref{th:eqc} ensures that the local model will converge to the victim model \textbf{regardless} of the choice of MEA methods.
+So what is the benefit of LoRD?
+In Section \ref{sec:q-eff}, we will show that LoRD outperforms current MEAs with two aspects: the query time reduction, and the watermark resistance of the learned local model.